 Its dynamic range is wider than most guitar picks.
 Why?
 Because it’s completely rigid and provides way more range in any style of music.

-As a bonus feature, its unique logo and thickness measurement are placed by laser technology thus gives you a non-slip surface on both sides.
+As a bonus feature, its unique logo and thickness measurement are placed by laser technology thus giving you a non-slip surface on both sides.

-Chicken Picks comes with bevelled edges on both sides* which enables players to use their picks on both sides and suitable for every style of guitar playing.
-Since Tri-Tone (Bermuda and Badazz models) series have three sharpened tips, you will always have sharp, pointy tips in any playing scenarios.
+Chicken Picks comes with bevelled edges on both sides* which enables players to use their picks on both sides and is suitable for every style of guitar playing.
+Since Tri-Tone (Bermuda and Badazz models) series have three sharpened tips, you will always have sharp, pointy tips in any playing scenario.

 After having played with the picks for 10 to 15 minutes, tips will self-polish and have a slightly glossy look which suits your unique picking strike patterns.

-If you want to have a look at the price and other details of all Chicken Picks models, please visit Chicken Picks store page.
+If you want to have a look at the price and other details of all Chicken Picks models, please visit Chicken Picks products below;

 Below you will find some great players who are Chicken Picks users for a long time 🙂